Mohesh-mkp/Leet_Code_Programs/Easy_26.md

-# Remove Duplicates from Sorted Array
+# Remove Duplicates from the Sorted Array
 [Detailed description here](https://leetcode.com/problems/remove-duplicates-from-sorted-array/description/)

 unique element appears only once.
 The relative order of the elements should be kept the same.
 Then return the number of unique elements in nums.